 Dandelion coffee is an excellent caffeine free coffee substitute that tastes very similar to regular coffee.

 Known to be high in anti-oxidants, the benefits of dandelion roots include improved function to the liver, gallbladder, kidneys and digestive system.
-Note, however, side effects of dandelion root coffee can include minor diarrhea and an upset stomach.
+Note, however, side effects of dandelion root coffee can include minor diarrhea and an upset stomach, so take it easy at first.

 You can harvest dandelion roots at any time for making coffee.